Statistical inference for network samples using subgraph counts: Are creative brains different from less creative ones?

 We now use $C$ to split $\G$ in two samples.
 To do so, we choose to build a first subsample $\G_1$ containing the less creative, and a second subsample $\G_2$ containing the more creative.
 More precisely, for a quantile $q$ and denoting $Q_C$ the empirical quantile function of $C$:

-Interestingly, for $q=0.5$ and $q=0.4$, we fail to reject the null that the networks in $\G_1^q$ and $\G_2^q$ come from the same graphon (see Table~\ref{table} for the $p$-values).
-However, for $q=0.3$ we can reject the null of the same graphon at the $5\%$ confidence level using~\Texttriangle~or~\Textsquare\,, but not~\Textedge\,.
+Interestingly, for $q=0.5$ and $q=0.4$, we fail to reject the null that the networks in $\G_1^q$ and $\G_2^q$ come from the same kernel (see \cref{table} for the $p$-values).
+However, for $q=0.3$ we can reject the null of the same kernel at the $5\%$ confidence level using~\Texttriangle~or~\Textsquare\,, but not~\Textedge\,.

 Thus, we observe that individuals with a very high level of creativity present significantly more~\Texttriangle~and~\Textsquare~than those with a very low level of creativity.
+To further confirm this discovery, we undertake the following experiment: we estimate kernels (through the random-dot-product framework~\citep{athreya2018survey}) over the samples $\G$, $\G_1^{0.2}$, and $\G_2^{0.2}$, that we call $f$, $f_1$, and $f_2$ respectively; then, for several $\gamma\in[0,1]$, we consider the power of \cref{coro}'s test when the samples compared are of the same cardinality as $\G_1^{0.2}$, and $\G_2^{0.2}$, but drawn i.i.d. from $G_{70}\big(\gamma f_1 + (1-\gamma)f\big)$ and $G_{70}\big(\gamma f_2 + (1-\gamma)f\big)$ respectively; we find that the proposed test is very powerful, as powerful than a semi-parametric test relying on the random-dot-product structure of the model~\citep{tang2016semipara}.
+This comforts the claim that the difference in sample is only observed for $q\geq .3$, and not for more central quantiles.

 We now aim to understand whether the added~\Texttriangle~and~\Textsquare~arise from a few edges completing partially present shapes or from fully new~\Texttriangle~and~\Textsquare.
-To do so, we first observe that if $G\sim G_n(f)$, then $\overline G\sim G_n(1-f)$, where $\bar G$ is the complement graph of $G$.
-Therefore, we may use our tests on $\overline G$, which can be understood as estimating ${\bf\mu}_\F(1-f)$ instead of ${\bf\mu}_\F(f)$ to compare network samples.
+To do so, we first observe that if $G\sim G_n(f)$, then $\overline G\sim G_n(1-f)$, where $\overline G$ is the complement graph of $G$.
+Therefore, we may use our tests on $\overline G$, which can be understood as estimating ${\bm\mu}_\F(1-f)$ instead of ${\bm\mu}_\F(f)$ to compare network samples.

 Then, using the $\overline\G_i^q = \{\overline G\,:\, G\in \G_i^q\}$, we can test whether there are significantly more fully absent subgraphs in $\G_1^q$ compared to $\G_2^q$.
-There, we find we cannot reject this null; i.e., we cannot reject the null of the networks in $\overline\G_1^q$ and $\overline\G_2^q$ coming from the same graphon for $q\geq0.3$.
+There, we find we cannot reject this null; i.e., we cannot reject the null of the networks in $\overline\G_1^q$ and $\overline\G_2^q$ coming from the same kernel for $q\geq0.3$.
 Therefore, we conclude that the added~\Texttriangle~and~\Textsquare~in the highly creative arise from a few edges completing partially present~\Texttriangle~and~\Textsquare.